 If you’re living on campus, be aware that BU Housing often includes items like shower curtains and chairs (check the furnishing inventory here) based on where you live, so no need to pack your own.

 - Coffee makers, including single-cup brewers such as Keurig and Nespresso

-BU residence halls don’t allow heating equipment such as hot pots and those single-cup coffee makers, because they can inadvertently ignite and cause a fire, says Kashyap.
+BU residence halls don’t allow heating equipment, such as hot pots and those single-cup coffee makers, because they can inadvertently ignite and cause a fire, Kashyap says.

 - Wireless hub

 Routers can screw up wireless for the entire residence, Kashyap warns.

 Coordinate with your roommates, so you only bring one—and only if necessary.
 Reggie Torres (CAS’24) says steamers are convenient for students who have to regularly dress in business clothes, since they are small and don’t require a lot of storage space.
 If you have more space, Torres says, it’s worth it to invest in an iron and ironing board.

 - …a lot of what you’re currently trying to cram in your suitcase

 Now a junior, Zhang realizes she brought way too much stuff her first two years, including multiple jackets, an over-the-top amount of clothes, and many decorations.
 “I try to be a minimalist now,” she says.
 “I like less clutter, and it makes it easier when you move out.”

 Before you buy anything for your dorm room, consult this list of banned items from BU Housing.